 Probably you ended here after seeing copyrighted content hosted in a website made with Chevereto.
-"Powered" means that is runs our software, not that we run or own the alleged website.
-The use of our brand and name is because it is included in the default theme assets, it doesn't mean anything else.
+"Powered" means that is runs Chevereto software, not that I run or own the alleged website.
+The use of the Chevereto brand and name is because it is included in the default theme assets, it doesn't mean anything else.

-Chevereto only distributes software, it doesn't provide the actual services that can be offered with the software itself.
+At Chevereto I only distribute software, I don't provide the actual services that are needed to offer the software installed.
 This includes the ability to upload and share both photos and albums, manage content, etc. All of these services aren't provided by Chevereto, but by each Chevereto installation.

 Sorry if your copyright is being affected by someone running Chevereto.
-We don't make the software with the intention of causing such harm neither to help those seeking to damage others.
+I don't make the software with the intention of causing such harm neither to help those seeking to damage others.

 If someone is using Chevereto for illegal activities, you must contact the hosting provider to request content takedown or go directly to a law enforcement agency.
-We will be happy to collaborate with any investigation in this matter and we are willing to provide IPs, logs, emails and any information required by a law enforcement agency.
+I will be happy to collaborate with any investigation in this matter and I'm willing to provide IPs, logs, emails and any information required by a law enforcement agency.

-Please note that we don't have any control or access to any user installation of the software.
-We don't have a kill switch.
+Please note that I don't have any control or access to any user installation of the software.

 The only authority that can cease the access to copyrighted content being infringed is the data center where the alleged content is being stored for access.
-We have prepared a guide that you should follow in these cases.
+I've have prepared a guide that you should follow in these cases: